noahbrenner/curriculum/JavaScript/Core/foo-features-and-fun-facts-game/README.md

 type: game

-description: Do you know what is the **output** of the following code snippets?
+description: Do you know what is the **output** of the following expressions?

 section: 1

-parent: using-the-double-tilde-game
+parent: functions-ii

 insights:
   - foo-features-and-fun-facts